SpaceX capsule headed for return trip to Earth

 The company plans to debut its upgraded Falcon 9 rocket on a science satellite-delivery mission for the Canadian Space Agency in June.
 That rocket also will be the first flight from SpaceX’s new launch pad at Vandenberg Air Force Base in California.
 Five previous Falcon 9 flights have launched from Cape Canaveral Air Force Station in Florida.

 Dragon’s return initially was scheduled for Monday, but it remained docked an extra day due to high seas in the Pacific.
 Splashdown now is targeted for 12:34 p.m.
-EDT on Tuesday about 246 miles off the coast of Baja California.
+EDT (1634 GMT) on Tuesday about 246 miles (396 km) off the coast of Baja California.

 A recovery ship will retrieve the capsule and ferry it back to the Port of Los Angeles, a journey expected to take about 30 hours.